Skip to main content

 All youth hunters must have a valid youth hunting license.
 See Youth Licenses in Licenses, Permits & Fees.

-The New Jersey Fish and Wildlife's R3 Program's Take a Kid Hunting Pheasant Hunt will allow properly licensed and supervised youth hunters (see table, below) to hunt any of the 10 stocked wildlife management areas (WMAs) on Saturday, Nov.
-5 and Monday–Friday, Nov.
-7–11.
+The NJDEP Fish & Wildlife's R3 and Hunter Education Program's Take a Kid Hunting Pheasant Hunt will allow properly licensed and supervised youth hunters (see table, below) to hunt any of the 10 stocked wildlife management areas (WMAs) on Saturday, Nov.
+4 and Monday–Friday, Nov.
+6–10.

-In a cooperative effort between the NJDEP Fish and Wildlife and the New Jersey State Federation of Sportsmen’s Clubs, volunteer hunting mentors with trained bird dogs will guide youth hunters on a Saturday, Nov.
-5 pheasant hunt.
+In a cooperative effort between the NJDEP Fish & Wildlife and the New Jersey State Federation of Sportsmen’s Clubs, volunteer hunting mentors with trained bird dogs will guide youth hunters on a Saturday, Nov.
+4 pheasant hunt.
 This experience will increase the young hunters’ opportunity for harvesting a pheasant in a setting which encourages responsible and safe hunting practices.

 All guided morning hunt participants must pre-register and be accompanied to the check-in by a parent or guardian who are welcomed and encouraged to follow the hunters through the fields.
 All pre-registered hunters will receive an information packet.
 One guided hunt session will be offered, starting at 7 a.m.